valiantljk/h5spark/README.md

 1. export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:your_project_dir/lib
 2. cp h5spark/target/scala-2.10/h5spark_2.10-1.0.jar your_project_dir/lib/
 3. cp h5spark/lib/* your_project_dir/lib/
+4. sbt assembly
+5. if you simply want to test h5spark, then ignore step 2,3
-4. Then in your codes, you can use it like:
+6. Then in your codes, you can use it like:
 ```
 import org.nersc.io._